StephenOTT/camunda-prometheus-process-engine-plugin/README.md

 # Camunda BPM Prometheus Process Engine Plugin

+---

+This project has moved to: https://github.com/StephenOTT/Camunda-Monitoring

+---

 Camunda Process Engine Plugin that implements a Prometheus Client HTTP Server, Collectors for the Camunda Metric system, and a Groovy based custom collector system allowing yml based configuration of custom collectors that are based on groovy scripts.